Critical gathering information

 Photo of annual silver leaf in bloom.

-Until the spring council process reaches a site, there is no home.
+Until spring council process determines a site, there is no home.
 This being said, spring council is usually but not always in within 100 miles of the area of where the best potential site(s) for the gathering are located.

 Spring council takes as long as it takes to reach a decision.
 If you want to have a voice in the decision making process, please be there on the land.
 Once Spring Council reaches a decision, then we move to the land and start building the gathering aka Seed Camp.
 If you are not a self-sufficient gatherer and are not willing to do the work of preparing the gathering for family coming home, please don't show up until at least June 20th.
 Even then, water systems will be under construction, kitchens may not be prepared to feed anyone but their own crews, and engagement with government entities will be ongoing.